dazuma/toys/toys/docs/guide.md

 Normally Toys handles parsing command line arguments for you.
 This makes writing tools easier, and also allows Toys to generate documentation automatically for flags and arguments.
-However, occasionally you'll not want Toys to perform any parsing, but just to give you the command line arguments raw.
-One common case is if your tool turns around and passes its arguments verbatim to another subprocess.
+However, occasionally you'll want Toys not to perform any parsing, but just to give you the command line arguments raw.
+One common case is if your tool turns around and passes its arguments verbatim to a subprocess.

 To disable argument parsing, use the `disable_argument_parsing` directive.
 This directive disables parsing and validation of flags and positional arguments.